rjseymour66/rjseymour66.github.io/content/en/docs/golang/basics/types.md

 `slice`[_start_:_end_:[ _capacity_] ]

 _start_
 : Inclusive.
 The index position of the element that the new slice begins with.
+For example, `newTest := test[1:]` means "take everything from element at index 1 to the end of the slice, and place it in `newTest`.

 _end_
 : Non-inclusive.
 The index of the existing slice where you stop copying values to the new slice.
 The new slice ends with the value at `[end-1]`.